MirrasHue/MirrasENGINE/README.md

 ## Features

 * OpenGL renderer (shapes, textures, shaders)
-* On Windows, main loop does not block upon window events
+* On Windows, main loop does not block upon window events (resizing or dragging, e.g.)
+* Sharp text rendering with _msdfgen_
 * ImGui rendering

 And more to come...